vrchatapi/vrchatapi.github.io/API Objects/Avatar.md

 description | string | Avatar's description
-id | string | Avatar ID (prefixed by 'avtr') authorName | string | Name of user who created avatar authorId | string | User ID of user who created avatar (prefixed by 'usr') tags | array | Array of user defined tags (max of 5) version | integer | Upload version of avatar featured | boolean | If the avatar is featured
+id | string | Avatar ID (prefixed by 'avtr') authorName | string | Name of user who created avatar authorId | string | User ID of user who created avatar (Normally prefixed by 'usr', some exceptions - see 'The Great Pug' author id) tags | array | Array of user defined tags (max of 5) version | integer | Upload version of avatar featured | boolean | If the avatar is featured